MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-vpn-fast-path-operators.md

 ### Table notes

-**(1)** - Tunnel throughput is not a guaranteed throughput for cross-premises connections across the internet.
-It is the maximum possible throughput measurement.
+**(1)** - Tunnel throughput is not a guaranteed throughput for cross-premises connections across the internet; it's the maximum possible throughput measurement.
 The total aggregate in one direction is 2 Gbps.
 **(2)** - Max tunnels is the total per Azure Stack Hub deployment for all subscriptions.
-**(3)** - BGP routing is not supported for the Basic SKU.
+**(3)** - BGP routing isn't supported for the Basic SKU.

 ![Gateway Pool - Azure VPN Fast Path Disabled](media/azure-stack-vpn-fast-path-operators/azure-vpn-fast-path-disabled.png)